department-of-veterans-affairs/health-apis-deployer/README.md

 - Kubernetes Ingress definitions
 - *Automatic Deployment configuration

 *Most products can be deployed to all known AWS Availability Zones in an environemt.
-However, if a product needs to restict deployments to a single AZ per environment (no redundency), overides are available here.
+However, to control a product's deployment to specific AZs, overide configuration is available.

 ### Deployment Unit